adamawoolley/parental-controls/README.md

 ```bash
 # parent {-r/--remove} {user} {program}
 ```
 ** Note if program is omitted then all entries for the given user will be deleted **
+Now you can what your child's frustration with such joy as they try to access these programs